nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 Then the versions of `python` and `pip` that you use will be the ones in the virtual environment.

-You can deactivate the virtual environment at any time by using:
+You can deactivate and exit the virtual environment at any time by using:

 ```
 deactivate